ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 Advertisement: This is the message that is sent over the BLE Protocol from the Accessory

-Crowdsourced Network (CN): This is the network that provides the location reporting upload and download services for Owner Devices and Dinder Devices.
+Crowdsourced Network (CN): This is the network that provides the location reporting upload and download services for Owner Devices and Finder Devices.

 Finder Device (FD): This is a device that is a non-owner device that contributes information about an accessory to the crowdsourced network.